OSGeo/gdal/doc/source/user/configoptions.rst

       :choices: TRUE, FALSE, EMPTY_DIR
       :default: FALSE

       By default (FALSE), GDAL establishes a list of all the files in the directory of the file passed to :cpp:func:`GDALOpen`.
-This can result in speed-ups in some use cases, but also to major slow downs when the directory contains thousands of other files.
+This can result in speed-ups in some use cases, but also to major slow downswhen the directory contains thousands of other files.
 When set to TRUE, GDAL will not try to establish the list of files.
+The number of files read can also be limited by :config:`GDAL_READDIR_LIMIT_ON_OPEN`.

       If set to EMPTY_DIR, only the file that is being opened will be seen when a GDAL driver will request sibling files, so this is a way to disable loading side-car/auxiliary files.

+-  .. config:: GDAL_READDIR_LIMIT_ON_OPEN
+      :default: 1000
+      :since: 2.1

+      Sets the maximum number of files to scan when searching for sidecar files in :cpp:func:`GDALOpen`.

 -  .. config:: VSI_CACHE
       :choices: TRUE, FALSE